These 11 Household Items Are Seriously Hazardous for Your Pets

 More harmful foods

 Your pets should also steer clear of chewing gum, grapes, raisins, macadamia nuts, avocados, onions, garlic, salt, raw yeast dough, and fatty foods.
-Here are some other foods that can be seriously hazardous to your pet.

 Every dog owner will make a mistake, just make sure you don’t make one of these 53 mistakes with your dog.